garystafford/aws-cfn-demo/README.md

 3. [jq](https://stedolan.github.io/jq/)
 4. [Python](https://www.python.org/)

+Note, the demo was built on a Mac.
+It should also work with Linux.
+Some commands may need to be modified for Windows, including the use of the data creation Shell script.

 ## Basic CloudFormation Functions using the AWS CLI

 Manually perform CloudFormation functions, without the use of a proper CI/CD pipeline.